mjafarpour87/medical-insights/README.md

 |Keyword|15555     |337659      |21.707425265188043 |0.0027912338003327816 |0.8692939688222773|-0.1513162822347413|69|
 |Textrank|41185|288024|6.9934199344421515|0.00033961829518464216|0.8905241147162223|-0.07659374291256468|86|

-A comparison of the constructed topic/keyword co-occurrence networks with metrics
+A comparison of the constructed topic/keyword co-occurrence networks with metrics.

 <!--